anandawln/ETL-with-SSIS/README.md

 ADD supplier_contact_name VARCHAR(100),
     supplier_phone VARCHAR(20)
 ```

----
 ## ⚙️ Parameters
 <div align="center">
 <img width = "80%" src = "https://github.com/anandawln/ETL-with-SSIS/blob/main/assets/params.png">
 </div>

-## 🖥️ Server Convigurations
-## 🚀 Deploying the SSIS Package to SQL Server
+# 🚀 Deploying the SSIS Package to SQL Server
 To deploy an SSIS package from Visual Studio to the SSIS Catalog in SQL Server Management Studio (SSMS), follow these steps:
 - Open Visual Studio, then in the **Solution Explorer** panel, right-click the SSIS project you want to deploy.
 - Select the **Deploy** option to begin the deployment process.